French seaplane carrier Foudre: Seaplane tender

 On 29 November 1911 a navy airbase was established at Fréjus Saint-Raphaël, and the torpedo boat tender Foudre was sent to the naval yard in Toulon to be converted as a seaplane tender.
 The ship was fitted out in a totally new way.
 A deck was installed at the bow for the seaplane to take off.
 The seaplane would land on the water, and be craned on board for stowing.

 Tactical exercises of the seaplane Canard Voisin with the seaplane carrier Foudre, in June 1912.

 A float-equipped Canard Voisin seaplane was bought by the navy for this purpose in December 1911.
-The Foudre would be stationed at Fréjus, working as a seaplane tender, allowing for stowage, repair and supply of the seaplanes.
+Foudre would be stationed at Fréjus, working as a seaplane tender, allowing for stowage, repair and supply of the seaplanes.
 The ship was armed on 15 April 1912, and trials with the Canard Voisin then started.

 On 1 May 1912 the Navy Ministry purchased several more seaplanes, a monoplane Breguet with a single float, a Nieuport with double float, and a converted Farman biplane.

 Canard Voisin seaplane under trial in August 1911.

-Experiments at sea started with the Foudre in July 1912 during tactical exercises in the Mediterranean.
+Experiments at sea started with Foudre in July 1912 during tactical exercises in the Mediterranean.
 The Canard Voisin, and a new foldable Nieuport were used.
 During the exercises, in which a wargame simulated the fight of two rival navies, the use of the Nieuport allowed the discovery of a surprise attack by the "adversary".
-During the summer of 1912 many flights of the Canard Voisin from the Foudre were accomplished in the bay of Saint-Raphaël.
+During the summer of 1912 many flights of the Canard Voisin from Foudre were accomplished in the bay of Saint-Raphaël.

 By the middle of 1913, the navy had 11 seaplane pilots.
-The Foudre was again used in large-scale naval exercises.
+Foudre was again used in large-scale naval exercises.
 One of its planes, a Nieuport used for observations, foiled a "surprise attack" by a group of warships.
 Five more seaplanes were ordered following these exercises.